Countries with large terrorism presence

 including Lebanese Hizballah, HAMAS, the Palestine Islamic Jihad, and Ahmad Jibril's PFLP-GC have been provided funding,

-safehaven, training, and weapons in Iran.
+safe haven, training, and weapons in Iran.

 Iraq

-Since the US led invasion of Iraq, the country has fallen into a violent spiral.
+invasion of Iraq, the country has fallen into a violent spiral.
 The presence of US troops has attracted Islamic

 terrorists from the Middle-East and around the world.
 Al-Qaeda is believed to have established a toe-hold in the country along